 Higher and foundation tiers

-Metals are very valuable elements with desirable properties and uses.
+Metals are very valuable elements with many desirable properties and uses.
 You only have to take a look around at the many objects

 that are made from metals and alloys to realise how useful

-pure elements in the Earth's crust; most metals react with
+pure elements in the Earth's crust.

 Metal

-ores are rocks which contain a high enough proportion of a metal in them to make it economically viable to extract the metal from them.
+ores are rocks which contain compounds with a high enough proportion of a metal in them to make it economically viable to extract the metal from them.
 The images below show two common metal ores, haematite (iron oxide) is a common ore of iron while chalcocite (copper sulphide) is an ore containing copper metal.

-If it is economic to extract the
+If it is economic to extract a

 metal from